These Cherry Coke Float Cupcakes are so moist and delicious. They are stuffed with cherries then topped with a delicious whipped cream frosting!

 Don’t you just love holiday cupcake liners?
 My mother-in-law sent these in a Valentines package and I have been so excited to use them for this recipe.

 These cupcakes were so fun to make and the Coca-Cola makes them nice and moist.
-Once they are baked and completely cooled, just use a sharp knife to cut a little cone shape out of the center of each cupcake and spoon in a little cherry filling.
+Once you have baked and completely cooled the cupcakes, cut a little cone shape out of the center of each cupcake with a sharp knife and spoon in a little cherry filling.
 Yum yum!